Denniman/Denniman/README.md

 ## 👋 Hi, I'm Dennis

-I'm a software developer based in Yenagoa, Nigeria.
+I'm a software developer based in Lagos, Nigeria.
 I am passionate about giving users an exciting experience on the web.
 I love working with React, TypeScript, Nodejs/Express and MongoDB.

 - 🔭 I’m currently working on exciting projects
 - 🌱 I’m currently learning Nestjs and GraphQL